alexharri/website/posts/planes.md

 <Scene scene="intersecting-planes-point-and-normal" height={380} zoom={2} usesVariables />

-This is all we have to do for two planes whose distance components are 0—we can just use $(0, 0, 0)$ as the intersection point and call it a day.

-But for planes with non-zero distance components, we'll need to find the point of intersection.
+But this is only half of the puzzle!
+We'll also need to find a point in space to represent the line of intersection (i.e. a point which the line passes through).
 We'll take a look at how to do just that, right after we discuss the no-intersection case.

 ### Handling parallel planes